TriangleLeft/assert-dialog/README.md

     }
 ```

-After that, it behaves similar to JUnit Asserts
+After that, you can use it as JUnit Asserts
 ```java
     private void updateUser(int userId)  {
         AssertDialog.assertTrue(userId > 0, "Trying to update user with id <= 0");